 Central Seoul is (another) shopping destination in Seoul and is fun for the whole family, if your family likes to walk, shop and embrace crowds that is.
 Whether it’s snowing or the sun is out, during the day or the night, Myeong-dong will be packed.
 There are stores from just about any brand, as well as underground arcades and the usual luxury department stores.

-Tip: There are people walking around Myeongdong in red jackets and cowboy hats.
+Tip: There are guides walking around Myeongdong in red jackets and cowboy hats (not to be confused with Salvation Army troopers who also wear red).
 They speak several languages, including English, and are very friendly and willing to help.
 Grab a map from them or ask where the nearest toilet is or what the best restaurants are.
 They’re super helpful.
 They walk around, but are usually in the main cross section near Myeongdong Theater.

 Night shopping at Myeong-dong